 • a friend, sometimes a good friend, sometimes a terrible friend, but mostly a fun friend.

-• desperately in need of an extreme make over, both me and the home.
+• desperately in need of an extreme makeover, both me and the home.
 But until the show hits South Africa will have to stick to doing the exercise routine.
-Now if only I could loose one kg for every personal trainer that has told me a woman cannot build muscle, I’d be on goal weight by now… Update: remember the depresssed person thing?
-Well, in the last 3 years I’ve lost 27kg.
-I’m 1kg away from being in the healthy BMI range.
+Now if only I could lose one kg for every personal trainer that has told me a woman cannot build muscle, I’d be on goal weight by now… Update: remember the depressed person thing?
+Well, in the last 3 years I’ve lost 30kg.
+I’m in the healthy BMI range.
 I did this in 2 ways, my depression meds have finally been fixed.
 No more comfort eating.
 Plus, I changed the size of my meals to no more than the size of my fist.
 And the weight just started dropping.
 I climb the stairs instead of the elevator and that was it.
 Now I just need to get fit, cardio exercises only!
 Unless I want to build more muscle… Nah!!
 Next update: So the meds stopped working, I picked up 22kg in 12 months!
 My doctor calls it the poop out effect.
 New meds are working and lost 5kg… Another 12kg to go and I will be happy again.

 On any given day I can be any or all of these.
-Well, there’s more, but I’ll leave you to find out as you read.
+Well, there’s more, but we won’t be going into that at the moment.